 No Ala Carte or extra portions will be charged.
 No adult meals may be charged.
-Teachers may buy lunch for \$3.00, and visitors pay \$4.00.
-Teachers may buy breakfast for 2.00, and visitors pay \$2.75.
+(This is TCBOE Board Policy) Teachers may buy lunch for \$4.50, and visitors pay \$4.75.
+Teachers may buy breakfast for 3.00, and visitors pay \$3.50.
 Prepayment by the month, week, or year is recommended.
-Daily payments may be accepted during meal service at all schools.
-Due to the recent pandemic, NO change will be returned.
-All monies received by the Child Nutrition Program, will go into the student's account.
-Students spend less time in line if money is put in their account ahead of time.
-You can go online to family.titank12.com, to create, and put money in your child's account, as well as check their balance.
-Checks must have an address and phone number listed.
+Daily payments may be accepted during meal service at all schools..
+Students spend less time in line if money is put in their account ahead of time You can go online to lingconnect.com, to create, and put money in your child's account, as well as check their balance.
+Checks must have: Full Name, Street Address (No PO Box), Home Phone(with area code), Secondary Phone (with area Code), and Driver's License Number (with State).
 If two (2) non-sufficient fund checks are received from one household, only cash or a money order will be accepted for payment.
+Please note: If your check is dishonored by the bank, a service fee will be assessed in accordance to state law and federal guidelines.
+In providing a check as payment, you authorize electronic representment if your check should return unpaid.
+Also, you authorize service charges and processing fees, as determined by law, to be debited (at our option) from the same account via paper draft or electronic funds transfer.